Rack of lamb

 This link to James Whelan butchers shows some of the different cuts of lamb you can find.

-Serve it up with a reduced port wine sauce and it is super yummy.
+Serve it up with a reduced port wine sauce (the recipe is in the recipe card) and it is super yummy.

 There are many ways to cook a rack of lamb, and some may be better than others.
 But this is my very easy way, which keeps it simple and brings out the delicious taste of the meat.